 The Conference will create opportunities, over the course of the three days, to explore the impact of the COVID-19 pandemic on public mental health, as it relates to both research and clinical practice, as well as presentations, workshops, and networking events.

-ABSTRACT AND SYMPOSIUM SUBMISSION
+ABSTRACT AND SYMPOSIUM SUBMISSION IS NOW CLOSED.

 We welcome abstracts for individual oral presentations, flash talks, poster presentations, and symposia with three presenters.
 Presenters may particularly focus on research and clinical care conducted during the COVID-19 pandemic, or that has been affected by the pandemic.